surfergrl/bica-surf-club/README.md

 I have chosen to use three different pages rather than sections on one page.
 This has allowed me to split the information up and organise it into more manageable sections.
 There is very limited content at the moment, but this structure will allow for the content to grow as the club does.

-The [wireframes](/assets/wireframes/) are available in the assets folder.

 #### Navigation and Layout
 - Main navigation bar with links: Home, About, Contact
 - Three content pages: Home, About, Contact